untoldgarden/FifthPlinth_Rendering/README.md

 ![Image Sequence_002_0000](https://github.com/user-attachments/assets/5a285735-b909-4f48-8b35-ba7587aa2c2e)

-This Unity project is designed to help artists render their Fifth Plinth artworks.
+This Unity project is a simple setup helping artists render their Fifth Plinth artworks.
 Follow these simple steps to get started and create your renders.

 ## Installation